Snowmobiling in Whitecourt connects generations in Golden Triangle experience

 Whitecourt snowmobile itinerary

 Before you hit the trails, be sure to grab your annual provincial trail pass for $90 to help support all the hard working volunteers across Alberta.

 The best place to off-load your sled is the Eagle River Staging area because the mighty Athabasca River makes direct access from town to the north snowmobile trails difficult.
 (If sledders want to explore south of Whitecourt access is easy from some of the hotels on the east side of town.)

 Watch for signs 10 kilometres north of Whitecourt on highway 32 just beyond the Casino about three kilometres.
 Sledders will find plenty of parking and a perfect location to launch a day or multi-day winter trail ride.
-To make it even easier, head out during Whitecourt Trailblazers' annual snowmobile rally to participate in a fun, community-oriented weekend.

 From the staging area, you can head west 112 kilometres to Fox Creek.
 Right out of the staging area riders enter winter wonderland.
 The day I was out the forest was covered in dreamlike hoarfrost.

 If you run a muff pot (that magical, clam-shell shaped heating unit you can connect to your turbo or muffler), you will likely have heat enough to enjoy a warm snack by the time you reach Gundy Warm-up shelter near halfway point between Whitecourt and Fox Creek.
 It is a fine location to pause for a cup of hot chocolate or build a fire and cook a smokie.